JurajMarusic/jurajmarusic.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year PhD student in the Statistics Department at Columbia University, working under the supervision of <span style="color:#1772d0">John Cunningham</span> and <span style="color:#1772d0">Marco Avella-Medina</span>.
-My research interests span the intersection of formal statistics and machine learning, where I primarily work on robust Bayesian methods and the implicit bias of optimization in Bayesian deep learning.
+<p>I am a third-year PhD student in the Statistics Department at Columbia University, working under the supervision of <span style="color:#1772d0">John P. Cunningham</span> and <span style="color:#1772d0">Marco Avella Medina</span>.
+My research interests span the intersection of formal statistics and machine learning, where I primarily work on robust Bayesian methods and the implicit bias of optimization in Bayesian deep learning.</p>

 ## Education